Notes for Applicants

 Application Fees (non-refundable and non-transferable)

-The online application fee for taught postgraduate programmes is HK$500 per programme choice except for EMBA (P01A, P01B & P12) which is HK$800.
+The online application fee for master's (taught postgraduate) programmes is HK$500 per programme choice except for EMBA (P01A, P01B & P12) which is HK$800.
 Please submit an additional application if you wish to apply for more than one programme.
 You are required to pay the application fee online using VISA, MasterCard, UnionPay, AlipayHK/China, WeChat Pay or Faster Payment System (FPS).

 Tuition Fees

-Tuition fees are charged on a credit unit basis and details of the fee instalment are given in the Notes to Taught Postgraduate Applicants on Tuition Fee Arrangements.
+Tuition fees are charged on a credit unit basis.
+Please click on Master's (Taught Postgraduate) Tuition Fee Arrangements for details of the fee instalment.
 Tuition fees for the upcoming intake are available under Programme Information for individual programmes.

 Other Fees and Charges

-Please click on here for details of other fees and charges relating to taught postgraduate studies (the fees are subject to change without notice).
+Please click on here for details of other fees and charges relating to master's (taught postgraduate) studies (the fees are subject to change without notice).

 Supporting Documents